rocket-pool/RPIPs/tokenomics-explainers/002-rework-intro.md

 With the rework, speculation and node operation are separated.
 It becomes **possible to run a Rocket Pool node with only an ETH bond.**

-For the variants of the rework that introduce RPL buy and burn or RPL buy and LP, it **may be sensible to hold RPL as a standalone investment** at protocol maturity.
+For the variants of the rework that introduce RPL buy and burn or RPL buy and LP, it **may be sensible to hold RPL as a standalone investment** at protocol maturity because a share of ETH revenue is used to drive value to the token.

 **Staking RPL alongside ETH bonds still has value** with the rework.
 - This is the only group that has pDAO vote weight.